chrishyoroklee/voice-chatbot/README.md

 # the-voice-chatbot
-the-voice-chatbot is a Streamlit-based web application that allows users to interact with their PDF documents using natural language.
-Powered by LangChain and OpenAI, this enables users to use their own PDFs to interact and have conversations.
+the-voice-chatbot is a Streamlit-based web application that allows users to chat with a virtual voice teacher.
+Powered by LangChain and OpenAI, this enables users to talk to a virtual voice teacher that has been trained with voice-specific resources.

 ## Features

-- **PDF Upload**: Upload any PDF document for processing.
-- **Natural Language Queries**: Ask questions about the content of the PDF.
+- **Natural Language Queries**: Ask questions about voice and vocal training.
 - **Chat History**: Maintains a conversation history for context-aware responses.
 - **Source Documents**: Displays the sections of the PDF used to generate answers.
 - **OpenAI Integration**: Uses OpenAI's GPT models for generating responses.